U.S. Expats and American Taxation in the Philippines

 Basics of Philippines taxes for U.S. citizens

 As an American living in the Philippines, you may have to pay Philippine taxes.
+Here at H&R Block, we dedicate our expertise to U.S. taxes.
+If you have questions specific to your Philippine tax return, it’s best to speak to an expert on local Philippine taxes.
 Whether or not you have to file is dependent on your residency status:

 - Philippine residents are taxed on both Philippine income and foreign-sourced income